 Marlins vs. Dodgers: Odds, spread, over/under - August 19

-Freddie Freeman and the Los Angeles Dodgers (74-47) will take on Luis Arraez and the Miami Marlins (64-59) at Dodger Stadium on Saturday, August 19.
-First pitch is set for 3:00 PM ET.
+Freddie Freeman and the Los Angeles Dodgers (75-47) will host Luis Arraez and the Miami Marlins (64-60) at Dodger Stadium on Saturday, August 19, with a start time of 9:10 PM ET.

-The Dodgers are listed as -145 moneyline favorites in this matchup with the Marlins (+120).
-The matchup's over/under is set at 8.5 runs.
+Oddsmakers list the Dodgers as -190 moneyline favorites, while giving the underdog Marlins +155 moneyline odds.
+The over/under is 8.5 runs for this matchup.

 Marlins vs. Dodgers Time and TV Channel